LRV Contrast Ratios? Here’s an app for that – Info Page here

 LRV can be misleading when it comes to yellow.
 Yellow is one of the most reflective hues in the spectrum.
 In addition, the more area it covers it grows more intense exponentially.
 People err when choosing yellow more than any other color.
 They end up with a too bright Lemon Chiffon yellow that borders on needing eye protection to enter the room when they really were going for a softer, more muted Buttercream color.

-There is a difference between Light Reflectance Value and visual brightness albeit subtle.
+There is a difference between Light Reflectance Value or luminance and visual brightness albeit subtle.
 When choosing yellow wall colors, consideration of visual intensity – how bright or dull the color LOOKS – would be a more prominent consideration than the LRV Light Reflectance Value number.

 No one can predict how a color will feel once it is out of the can and on structure.
 No matter who it is, designer, professional color designer, architect, or your next-door neighbor… they guess.
 The difference is some people are better guessers than others.
 What makes some people better paint color guessers than others is a matter of knowledge, taste, and experience.